The Road to Utopia

 - It’s unreasonable to expect that we could create a government of incorruptible politicians, and our machines are not (yet) up to the task of replacing them.

 - One solution to the problem of fallible, corruptible politicians is not having any government at all.
 Another is revolution.
-A better solution is ensuring that we have a reliable mechanism for empowering politicians who represent our interests, and for replacing them when they no longer meet our standards for representation, accountability, or sanity.
+A more reliable, systemic solution is ensuring that we have an effective mechanism for empowering politicians who represent our interests, and for replacing them when they no longer meet our standards for representation, accountability, or sanity.

 - This type of government exists, of course.
 We call it democracy.